EtherealEmil/UsualScrap/README.md

 The Golden Ticket of Exchange is extremely rare and high value item that does the same thing it predecessor does but will make FIVE gift boxs instead of one.

+Ticket are disabled while inside the company cruiser to avoid breaking the game.
+I don't know why it was breaking.

 </details>

 ## Dependencies
 1. LethalLib
 2. BepInExPack
+3. Csync
 3. Latest Version of Lethal Company for latest mod versions
 ---